-Celebrity endorsements used to be the original form of influencer marketing.
-Many businesses looked to influential celebrities to promote their brand through traditional public relations and marketing.
-However, in today’s digital landscape, social media creators and other media influencers with niche audiences can now offer more value to brands.
-At the moment, there are more than two-thirds of fashion retailers using some form of influencer marketing.
+Celebrity endorsements are the original form of influencer marketing.
+Many businesses have relied on influential celebrities to promote their brand through traditional public relations and marketing.
+However, in today’s digital landscape, social media creators and other media influencers with niche audiences can now offer more value to brands looking to widen their audiences.
+We’re talking about brands which partner with social media influencers like PewDiePie, Jake Paul and Lilly Singh to promote their products and services.
+In fact, at the moment, more than two-thirds of fashion retailers use some form of influencer marketing.

 In this article, we will look at: